A community for managing partners, GCs and compliance leads

 4. Review your three largest vendor contracts for PQC clauses

-Document management, e-signature, and case management vendors are the highest-leverage places to start.
+Document management, e-signature, and case management vendors are where the greatest impact is concentrated.
 Ask each: (a) which NIST PQC standard are you implementing, (b) by when, (c) will hybrid mode be available during transition.
 The answers inform your renewal negotiation.

 5. Raise PQC at your next cyber insurance renewal meeting